 Cyclist.ie’s Executive Committee is the driving force of the organisation.
 It comprises 11 elected members, plus the National Cycling Coordinator.

-The Cyclist.ie Executive is bursting with talent and experience.
-We have members coming from senior levels in the public, private and NGO sectors, and representing urban and rural groups, new and older organisations, and Cycling Campaigns, Bike Festivals and Cycle Buses.
+This Executive had members coming from senior levels in the public, private and NGO sectors, and representing urban and rural groups, new and older organisations, and Cycling Campaigns, Bike Festivals and Cycle Buses.

-Collectively, we are working to create an Ireland with a cycle friendly culture, where everyone has a real choice to cycle and is encouraged to experience the joy, convenience, health and environmental benefits of cycling.
+Collectively, they worked to create an Ireland with a cycle friendly culture, where everyone has a real choice to cycle and is encouraged to experience the joy, convenience, health and environmental benefits of cycling.

 Colm Ryder (Chair)

 I am the Chairperson of Cyclist.ie and an active member of Dublin Cycling Campaign.
 I have been active in NGOs for many years and am a life-long cyclist.
 My career background is civil engineering and public sector work.
 I am passionate about public space design and its relevance to people’s lives.
 I have worked hard to improve Cyclist.ie’s reputation with government departments and agencies.
 Cyclist.ie’s standing has grown over the years and we need to cement this and help to grow everyday cycling countrywide.
 I am a big music gig goer — when it’s open! — and love sports and outdoor activities.

 Neasa Bheilbigh (Vice-Chair)